nuejs/www/docs2/tutorials/build-a-simple-blog.md

   class: tall
   width: 650

 Pretty good.
-Of course hot-reloading was there to provide a great content authoring and styling experience for all the pages.
+Of course, hot-reloading was there to provide a great content authoring and styling experience for all the pages.

 ## Create blog index
-Next we move all our pages to "posts" folder to make room to our new front page, which lists all our entries from newest to latest.
-Nue treats the "posts" directory as a separate *multi-page application* that can be configured with it's own layout and styling.
+Next, we move all our pages to the "posts" folder to make room for our new front page, which lists all our entries from newest to latest.
+Nue treats the "posts" directory as a separate *multi-page application* that can be configured with its layout and styling.

-We also add a new "global" folder to hold all our global components and stylesheets.
+We also added a new "global" folder to hold all our global components and stylesheets.
 The root directory has assets for the front page only, and the posts directory has assets for our blog entries only.
 Here's what our folder structure looks like:

 [media]
   small: /img/blog-folders.png